tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 title: Running Your First Experiment
 ---

-> [!WARNING]
->
-> Apologies, the code for this tutorial is out of date due to the major change in how we configure Monty.
-We'll update it soon™️.

 # Introduction
 In this tutorial we will introduce the basic mechanics of Monty experiment configs, how to run them, and what happens during the execution of a Monty experiment.
 Since we will focus mainly on the execution of an experiment, we'll configure and run the simplest possible experiment and walk through it step-by-step.
 Please have a look at the next tutorials for more concrete examples of running the code with our current graph learning approach.